Linked Data API

 pref label House of Lords more like this

-question text To ask His Majesty's Government on how many occasions OFWAT has blocked or reduced dividend payments by water and sewage companies. more like this
+question text To ask His Majesty's Government what plans they have made for the nationalisation of water companies. more like this

 tabling member printed